digitalcredentials/sign-and-verify/README.md

   http://127.0.0.1:5000/verify/presentations
 ```

-Response:
+Response Codes:

+- 200: success
+    - Specifically, it means the API request was successful AND the VP was verified
-- Response code 200: Verifiable Presentation successfully verified.
-See additional response details below
+    - VerificationResult details below
 - 400: invalid input
 - 500: error

-Note: VerificationResult from vc-http-api isn't especially helpful at the moment, so we pass along verification metadata.
+Note: VerificationResult from vc-http-api isn't especially helpful at the moment, so we pass along non-standard verification metadata.
 Response code 200 means it's successfully verified.

-In case of success, we do return the non-standard `holder` field for convenience.
-In this example, that's below:
+Additionally, in case of success, we return the non-standard `holder` field for convenience.
+In this example, the VerificationResult is:

 ```
 {